top of page

 Flattened and smoothed.

-A round little knob,
+A round little knob, to lift the top,

 On its golden, nested hinges.